Strossmayer Gallery of Old Masters

-The Strossmayer Gallery of Old Masters (Strossmayerova galerija starih majstora) is a fine art museum in Zagreb, Croatia exhibiting the collection donated to the city by Bishop Josip Juraj Strossmayer in 1884.
+The Strossmayer Gallery of Old Masters (Strossmayerova galerija starih majstora) is a fine art gallery in Zagreb, Croatia exhibiting the collection donated to the city by Bishop Josip Juraj Strossmayer in 1884.
 Located at 11 Nikola Šubić Zrinski Square, it forms part of the Croatian Academy of Sciences and Arts (Hrvatska akademija znanosti i umjetnosti).

-The Strossmayer Gallery holding includes around 4,000 works, of which some 250 are on display, with the remainder in storage, or on display at other museums or gallery institutions in Croatia.
+Placed in neo-Renaissance building, The Strossmayer Gallery holds around 4,000 works, of which some 250 are on display, with the remainder in storage, or on display at other museums or gallery institutions in Croatia, and includes the paintings of biggest European masters such as Raphael, El Greco, Carpaccio, Fra Angelico, Gros, Albertinelli, Patinir, Bencovich, Mazzola, Vernet and many others.

 History

+Initially, since its founding in 1861, the Academy did not have a permanent home and was housed in various locations, including the building of today’s Natural History Museum and later in the People's House on Opatička Street.
+Over time, with the establishment of the Library and Archives of the Croatian Academy of Sciences and Arts and the donation of artworks in 1868, Bishop Josip Juraj Strossmayer developed the idea of building a dedicated headquarters for the Academy and an Art Gallery.
+In 1875, the bishop donated 40,000 forints to the Yugoslav Academy of Sciences and Arts for the construction of the Academy's palace, with space for the Strossmayer Gallery of Art.

+That same year, Strossmayer entrusted the design of the palace to renowned Viennese architect Friedrich von Schmidt.
+The first proposed location was rejected due to public disapproval, and in 1876, the city council decided to build the palace on the southern side of Nikola Šubić Zrinski Square.
+In 1877, Schmidt redesigned the project, with assistance from his pupil, Herman Bollé.
+The building, designed in the neo-Renaissance style, was larger to accommodate the Archaeological Museum collection.
+Construction began in the same year, with Bollé overseeing the work.
+The palace was completed in 1880, and on October 22, the first official session was held there.

-The Strossmayer Gallery of Old Masters opened in November 1884, named after its founder, Josip Juraj Strossmayer, the bishop of Đakovo.
+However, the building was severely damaged by a major earthquake that year, delaying its official opening.
+On November 9, 1884, four years after the earthquake, the palace was officially handed over to the administration of the Croatian Academy of Sciences and Arts, and the Strossmayer Gallery was opened to the public in November 1884, named after its founder, Josip Juraj Strossmayer, the bishop of Đakovo.
 The Academy itself, with the bishop as patron, had been founded in 1866 and had moved into its specially built premises in the Zrinevac park in 1880, with a floor reserved to house the bishop's art collection.